 Referral Method and Initial Assessment:

 This is a self-referral service.
-Once I have received your referral either by telephone or email, I shall contact you for an initial telephone assessment which is free and lasting up to 15 minutes.
-This is just to give me an idea what your needs are and if you are suitable to my skills set using an integrative model.
+Please watch the initial assessment video on the Welcome Page.
+Once I have received your referral either by telephone or email, I shall contact you to arrange a session if you wish to proceed.
 However, if your presenting problem is not within my proficiency, I am happy to suggest referral to a specialist service i.e. GP or Mental Health professional.

 Issues counselling can adderss

 Start of Therapy session:

 Counselling/therapy within my private practice involves you talking to me about whatever has made you want to access counselling.
 I would look at this in a detailed assessment session as we agree a working contract.
 As I follow you in your counselling journey, I would ask personal questions designed to help me understand what therapeutic approach I can use with you and gain a clearer pictures of your problem.
 It would also involve me obtaining your personal data and sensitive information.
 Please click on the Privacy Notice menu bar for details on how your data is being used during therapy.

 Our discussion would focus on how you are feeling and what you would like to talk about.
 Sessions would feel sometimes challenging because it might bring up painful and sometime uncomfortable feelings for you.
 It might make you feel sad, frustrated, angry and you will experience a variety of feelings but know that I would be with you throughout your counselling journey.
 We can talk about anything you want to address which could include: